- 100% response rate

 Why I’m on Couchsurfing

-Make new friends, experience local culture from the inside and have fun with locals
+Make new friends, experience local culture and explore heritages with locals

 I enjoy trips ✈️, movies 🎥, operas 🎭, books, 📚, parties 🙋🏼♂️, songs 🎧, workouts 🏋🏼, prides 🏳️🌈, paintings 🖼, meals🍴 and gifts 🎁